Emotional Wellness During Peri/Menopause

 1. Increased Anxiety

-Anxiety and menopause often show up hand in hand.
+Studies suggest that 40-60% of women experience increased anxiety symptoms during perimenopause & menopause.
 Even women with no prior history of anxiety may notice racing thoughts, a sense of dread, or physical symptoms like heart palpitations.
 Those with past trauma or generalized anxiety may find it resurfaces with new intensity.

-2. Depression or Low Mood
+2. Mood Swings

 Fluctuating hormones can cause mood to shift rapidly, leaving some women feeling like they’re on an emotional rollercoaster—tearing up at a commercial one moment and snapping at a loved one the next.

-4. Sleep Disturbances
+3. Sleep Disturbances

-5. Brain Fog and Memory Issues
+4. Brain Fog and Memory Issues

 Many women report cognitive changes: difficulty focusing, forgetfulness, or feeling like they’re mentally in a haze.
 While not a direct mental health issue, these changes can fuel frustration, anxiety, and fear about aging.

-6. Resurfacing of Trauma and Body Image Struggles
+5. Resurfacing of Trauma and Body Image Struggles

 2. Medication When Needed